Many of you are asking What Is Money Chaser? This

-Money Chaser also claims to give $5 to $10 referral fee for every friend you enter into the system.
+Money Chaser also claims to give a $5 to $10 referral fee for every friend you enter into the system.

 According to Money Chaser, with your referral

 However, Money Chaser may not be a legit way to earn money online.

 How Did Money Chaser Work?

-Money Chaser is relatively a new website claiming to be an influencer network.
+Money Chaser was a website claiming to be an influencer network.

-Visitors to the site are led to believe that all they need to do is sign up, share a link & invite friends.
+Visitors to the site were led to believe that all they needed to do is sign up, share a link & invite friends.

-Supposedly, by doing this you’re going to make money online.
+Supposedly, by doing this you’re were going to make money online – lots of it!

-Visitors are also told that they’ll earn between $10 and $15 for every person they get to sign up for a free account.
+Visitors were also told that they’ll earn between $10 and $15 for every person they get to sign up for a free account.

-However, the truth is, it is a fake referral scheme.
+However, the truth is, it was a fake referral scheme.

-Members who are owed money have not been paid.
-This is a major complaint about Money Chaser
+Members who were owed money have never been paid.
+This was a major complaint about Money Chaser.

-This means the head of MoneyChaser.co operations can be absolutely anyone from around the world.
+This means the head or owner of MoneyChaser.co could be absolutely anyone from around the world.